 202 The following are exceptions, approved by the Co-Monitors, to the parent-child visitation requirement: court order prohibits or limits parent visitation; parent is missing or child is on runaway during a calendar month with best efforts to locate; parent or child is incarcerated or in a facility that does not allow visitation in the calendar month despite best efforts; parent refused to participate; parent did not show up to visit despite attempts to successfully arrange and conduct the visit; parental rights were terminated in that month; parent visit is infeasible due to geographic distance, with efforts to provide alternative forms of contact (geographic distance will only be allowed as an exception upon individual review of the applicable case by the Co-Monitors); County director approval with legal consultation for determination that a visit poses immediate safety concerns for the child.
-In addition, if an immediate safety incident or concern occurs prior to or during a visit, the case manager is to remove the child from the visit and notify the county director afterward; and supervisory approval for determination that visitation would be psychologically harmful to the child.
-A DSS supervisor must confirm the determination that visitation would be psychologically harmful to the child based upon written documentation of clinical decision issued by a Licensed Practitioner of the Healing Arts (LPHA) within the scope of their practice under SC State Law and who is not an employee of DSS.
+In addition, if an immediate safety incident or concern occurs prior to or during a visit, the case manager is to remove the child from the visit and notify the county director afterward; and supervisory approval for determination that visitation would be psychologically harmful to the child based upon written documentation of clinical decision issued by a Licensed Practitioner of the Healing Arts (LPHA) within the scope of their practice under SC State Law and who is not an employee of DSS.
 The LPHA's name, professional title, signature, and date must be listed on the document to confirm the clinical decision.
 In all instances, the exception must be supported by documentation of the exception reason and best efforts to foster time between the parent and child.